GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S2E5-Motivation and Demotivation.md

   - Money
   - Material goods
   - An interesting career
-  - A high-status job, etc.)
+  - A high-status job, etc

 ---